Taught course

 Why study at CAT?

 Studying at the Centre for Alternative Technology (CAT) is a truly unique experience.
-For the past 40 years CAT has been at the forefront of the environmental movement, pioneering low-carbon living and renewable technology.
+For over 50 years CAT has been at the forefront of the environmental movement, pioneering low-carbon living and renewable technology.
 At the Graduate School of the Environment (GSE), students benefit from our extensive practical and academic knowledge, graduating with the skills needed to become leading players in the sustainability sector.
 Find out more about our facilities here.

 Hands-on learning